-If you simply subtracted the number of churches that neglect to use the Bible then you would greatly increase your chances of finding a quality congregation of saints.
+If you simply subtracted the number of churches that neglect to use the Bible, then you would greatly increase your chances of finding a quality congregation of saints.
 If a church is to bear proper fruit, it must operate properly.
-The proper functioning church must be involved with the teaching and edification of the saints (Eph 4:12, 1 Tim 3:15).
-[Read ‘What is the function of a church’ for more information.]
+The properly functioning church must be involved with the teaching and edification of the saints (Eph 4:12, 1 Tim 3:15).
+[Read ‘What is the function of a church?’ for more information.]

 Beware of Ministers of Righteousness